Guided Mount Rainier Climb - Disappointment Cleaver Route

 Cost Does Not Include

 Meals, transportation to/from Mt.
-Rainier National Park, personal climbing equipment, National Park Climbers Recovery Fee & Park entrance fee ($53).
+Rainier National Park, personal climbing equipment, National Park Climbers Recovery Fee & Park entrance fee ($76), lodging the night before the climb, if chosen.

 Client to Guide Ratio: 2:1